Samuel Beckett Bridge at Christmas 3 days in Dublin

 DUBLIN

 Last year, the only Christmas market in Dublin will be held at Dublin Castle.
-Dates for this year's event have not been announced, although it seems as if it will run from Dec.
-7th through the 20th.
+Dates for this year's event have not been announced, but it usually runs during the first two weeks of December.

 irelandonabudget.com